11. Matrices and Other Arraysļ

 .

-Luckily, there is a good degree of interoperability between
+Luckily, there is an reasonable degree of interoperability between

 the S3 and S4 systems.